-DEPT. 24 - MECHANICAL SCIENCES Junior
+DEPT. 24 - MECHANICAL SCIENCES

-DIVISION 177 - Tractor Safety & Operation Contest - open to any 4-H or FFA member
+DIVISION 181 - Tractor Safety & Operation Contest - open to any member

 Tractor contests (classes 1 or 2) consist of an evaluation of driving skills, practical knowledge, and written examination.
 Examination questions are taken from the 4-H tractor Project books, which can be requested from the UW Extension Office.
 This contest will only be held if there are a minimum of 12 contestants.